 3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none

-Good relations category Details of policy impact Level of impact minor/major/none
+Good relations category Details of policy impact Level of impact minor/major/none All None anticipated at this time.
+None

-Religious belief None

-Political opinion None

-Racial group None